This is an overview of how I approach and express my personal pursuits, in both written and visual art.

 Mid-Century Design & Music.
 I have always been drawn to music, fashion, and objects from the 1960s, and hell if I know why.
 That is one question I would really love to find an answer to before I die.
 (Hey, those two sentences rhyme!)
 If I had to guess, I’d say that perhaps a part of me really identifies with that culture and its ideals—the push for freedom in all its forms, the expression of self, the idea that everything is beautiful, the focus on love and acceptance and equality.

 As I’ve said before, I am an old soul.
 I like antiques.
 I listen to records.
 I collect vintage calendars.
 One of the top items on my Bucket List is to own a vintage Volkswagen Beetle.
-In the near future I plan to buy a typewriter and a vintage camera.
+I already own a vintage camera and in the near future I plan to buy a typewriter as well.
 I like the notion that if you only have a camera with a lens and no screen, you can’t immediately check to make sure you look okay.
 You can pretty much only take one picture of each moment, and then you get to actually enjoy the rest of that moment.
 I like that if you only have a limited amount of film, you have to make each picture count.
 You have to learn the limitations of the product and figure out how to make the lens work well in different scenarios so the composition actually looks decent when you develop it.
 Same with the typewriter—if you only have a certain character count on your ribbon, and there’s no such thing as “Undo,” you have to really think about what you type before you type it.

 I enjoy the experience involved in listening to records, and the fact that you have to care about the process and focus on it.
 You take out the albums cautiously, you wipe them off with care, place them gently on the turntable, adjust the arm to the perfect position, slowly lower it down.
 Then you hear the crackle, and the music bursts forth in a sound so warm and beautiful.
 (Yes, even if it’s “Revolution No. 9” playing, that sound is still beautiful to me.)
 And unless you have one of those fancy turntables with Automatic Return, you have to pay attention to when the last track ends, and get up and return the arm before the needle scratches the label.
 (Although occasionally you do get those amazing works of audible art with secret tracks in the runout.
 Hidden gems.)
 I think because the process takes more time and care, you pay more attention to it as an experience, and you enjoy the music more and appreciate everything that went into making it real.
 That is a core philosophy by which I abide.